-Registry: Container images can and should be scanned in your private container registry.
-You can use Red Hat Quay with the Clair security scanner to notify developers as vulnerabilities are discovered.
-The OpenShift Container Security Operator integrates with Red Hat Quay to provide a cluster-wide view of known vulnerabilities for your deployed images in the OpenShift console.
-Alternatively, multiple third party certified container scanning solutions can be found in the Red Hat Ecosystem Catalog.

-IDE: Red Hat Dependency Analytics integrated development environment (IDE) plugins provide vulnerability warnings and remediation advice for project dependencies when the code is first brought into the IDE.

-CI/CD: Scanners can be integrated with CI for real-time checking against known vulnerabilities that catalog the open source packages in your container, notify you of any known vulnerabilities, and update you when new vulnerabilities are discovered in previously scanned packages.

-Additionally, your CI process should include policies that flag builds with issues discovered by security scans so your team can take appropriate action to address those issues as soon as possible.
+- ▶ Registry: Container images can and should be scanned in your private container registry.
+With Quay, you can use the Clair security scanner or the Red Hat Advanced Cluster Security scanner integration to notify developers of any policy violating vulnerabilities as they are discovered.
+Alternatively, multiple third-party certified container scanning solutions can be found in the Red Hat Ecosystem Catalog. - ▶ IDE: Red Hat Dependency Analytics integrated development environment (IDE) features plugins that provide vulnerability warnings and remediation advice for project dependencies when the code is first brought into the IDE. - ▶ CI/CD: Scanners can be integrated with CI for real-time assessments-cataloging the open source packages in your container, notifying you of any known vulnerabilities, and updating you when new vulnerabilities are discovered in previously scanned packages. - Additionally, a CI process should include policies that flag builds with issues discovered by security scans so a team can take appropriate action to address those issues as soon as possible.
+Red Hat Advanced Cluster Security integrates with CI/CD tooling to watch, notify, and enforce based on vulnerabilities and cluster misconfigurations.
+Organizations can enforce policies such as denying deployments with CAP_SYS_ADMIN capabilities, even by a privileged user.
+Red Hat Advanced Cluster Security's holistic approach to risk assessment will inform you of issues in your Kubernetes clusters and comes with default and configurable policies that you can monitor and enforce in the build, deploy, and runtime stages.

-Finally, we recommend that you sign custom built containers so that you can be sure they are not tampered with between build and deployment.
+- You should also include a solution such as KubeLinter into your CI process to evaluate Kubernetes YAML files and Helm charts for security misconfigurations. - Finally, we recommend that you sign custom-built container images so that you can be sure they are not tampered with between build and deployment.

-Deploy: Managing the configuration, security, and compliance of your deployment
+Deploy: Managing deployment configuration, security, and compliance